 Social Security spousal benefits provide financial assistance to spouses, divorced spouses, and widows or widowers.
 These benefits recognize the economic partnership of marriage and aim to provide a safety net for those who may have earned less or spent time outside the workforce to care for their family.

 If you are married currently, you can receive up to 50% of your spouse’s full retirement benefit.
-Even if you have never worked under Social Security, you can draw benefits based on your spouse’s work record once you reach age 62, provided your spouse receives retirement or disability benefits.
+Even if you have never worked under Social Security, you can draw benefits based on your spouse’s work record once you reach age 62.
+This is provided your spouse receives retirement or disability benefits.

 For those who are divorced, you may still qualify for benefits based on your ex-spouse’s record if your marriage lasted ten years or longer.
 To claim these benefits, you must be unmarried, age 62 or older, and your ex-spouse must be entitled to Social Security retirement or disability benefits.
 If your ex-spouse has not applied for benefits but qualifies, you can receive benefits after you’re divorced for at least two years.

-If you are a widow or widower, you can receive up to 100% of your deceased spouse’s benefit amount, depending on your age and the benefit your spouse was receiving.
+If you are a widow or widower, you can receive up to 100% of your deceased spouse’s benefit amount.
+This depends on your age and the benefit your spouse was receiving.
 You may be eligible for reduced benefits as early as age 60 (50 if you are disabled), or at any age if you care for a child under 16 or disabled who is receiving benefits on your spouse’s record.

 How Does Social Security Spousal Benefits Work?